Lemoncode/svelte-workshop/05-context/README.md

 + />
 ```

-Well if we run this, a good thing is that we got two different values
-on each component, that's nice...
+Well if we run this, a good thing is that we got two different values on each component, that's nice...

-BUT We will get no reactivity !! :-@, what's going on here?
-If we want
-to get reactivity with a context we have to combine it with stores,
-but in this case we will keep the store as private and just keep
-it for the context it self.
+BUT We will get no reactivity !! :-@ (try to edit the names), what's going on here?
+If we want to get reactivity within a context, we have to combine it with stores, but in this case we will keep the store as private just keep it for the context it self.

 Let's update our code:

 On the root name edit component we will set a context but this time
 we will assign an store to it:

-_./src/name-component/name-component.svelte_
+> Check how we are importing types and variables (thats a TypeScript config in Vite)

+_./src/components/name-component/name-component.svelte_

 ```diff
 <script lang="ts">